mvolkmann/blog/src/love2d.md

 LÖVE uses the font "Bitstream Vera Sans" by default.
-Any font types supported by {% aTargetBlank "https://freetype.org/", "FreeType 2" %} can be also be used.
+Any font types supported by {% aTargetBlank "https://freetype.org/", "loFreeType 2" %} can be also be used.
 This includes TrueType, WOFF, and many others.

 To create a font object, use